 While much depends on the specific institution you have chosen, many online GIS degrees require students to take a concentration in geography prior to specialization in GIS technology.

 Many online programs have prerequisites for entry, just as their on-campus counterparts.
-Additionally, many students enter their chosen program with substantial knowledge through work history or a prior degree in computer systems and database structures - some have an interest in climatology, meteorology, or another branch of natural science which fuels their interest in GIS systems and technologies.
-Students will be required to specialize in database programming, GIS hardware and software, GIS dataset analysis in order to meet the program's degree requirements.
+Additionally, many students enter their chosen program with substantial knowledge through work history or a prior degree in computer systems and database structures.
+Some have an interest in climatology, meteorology, or another branch of natural science, which fuels their interest in GIS systems and technologies.
+Students will be required to specialize in database programming, GIS hardware and software, and GIS dataset analysis in order to meet the program's degree requirements.

 What You May Learn in GIS Classes and Courses